nephics/dbdict/README.md

     d.remove(['f1', 'f2'])

-There is also an alternative (fully equivalent) way to instanstiate a dbdict object by the call:

-    from dbdict import dbdict
-    d = dbdict('tempdict')

-Make a memory-based (ie not filed based) SQLite database by the call:
+Create a memory-based (ie not filed based) SQLite database by the call:

     dbdict(':memory:')